Welfare in Canada

 Choose your Province / Territory

-Total welfare incomes
+Total welfare incomes in 2019

-The table below shows the maximum total welfare income four different household types would have received in 2017 in each province.
-These amounts are based on a series of assumptions outlined in the About this resource section.
+The value of total welfare income varies by jurisdiction because each province and territory has its own income security programs.
+The table below shows the maximum total welfare incomes that four example households would have received in 2019 in each province.
+The amounts are based on a series of assumptions outlined in the “About Welfare in Canada” section.

-Total welfare incomes in each province in 2017
+Total welfare incomes in each province in 2019

 |Jurisdiction||Single person considered employable||Single person with a disability||Single parent, one child||Couple, two children|